 There is a clear process by which efficiencies are developed by cross-route forums for each of the main asset types.
-These forums are led by a nominated DRSAM and are supported by the central STE Directorate providing technology based efficiency opportunities, for example, Intelligent Infrastructure.
+These forums are led by a nominated DRAM and are supported by the central Safety, Technical and Engineering Directorate (STE) providing technology based efficiency opportunities e.g. Intelligent Infrastructure.
+Scotland route provide the leadership for the forum looking at civils assets.

-Efficiency proposals were generally less developed at RF2 than the core plan and the routes have subsequently worked on firming up their proposals for RF6.
+Overall efficiency proposals were generally less developed at RF2 than the core plan and we heard from the RAMs that they are working on firming up their proposals for RF6.
 The BRT expect significant improvements in the next round of submissions.
 Identification and delivery of efficiencies is a rolling process and we expect further progress up to and during CP6 to confirm the feasibility and scale of the efficiencies identified.

-Given that work on headwinds and efficiencies is still progressing in the approach to RF6 submissions, BRT and ORR may wish to validate the level of maturity and deliverability of these items once they have been finally collated and documented.
+Given that work on Headwinds and Efficiencies is still progressing in the approach to RF6 submissions, BRT and ORR may wish to validate the level of maturity and deliverability of these items once they have been finally collated and documented.

-The development process includes challenge of the route level efficiency plans from the route executive, Chief Financial Officer (CFO) and then the Network Rail executive.
+The development process includes challenge of the route level efficiency plans from the route executive, Chief Financial Officer (CFO) and then the NR executive.
 This approach provides a good level of management visibility and local accountability for delivering the benefits and is an improvement on the previous CP5 'top down' application of efficiency overlays.